 Proposed Funding Model

-In examining the participation structure (Partners Type 1 and 2, Members, and Associate Members) and rules, the following funding model is proposed: Partners Type 1 equally share a percentage of the operating budget (5%).
+In examining the participation structure (Partners Type 1 and 2, Members, and Associate Members) and rules, the following funding model is proposed:[

+Partners Type 1 equally share a percentage of the operating budget (5%).

-Partners Type 2 contribute the same resources as the aforementioned Partners Type 1 (in 2013 and beyond).
+Partners Type 2 contribute the same resources as the aforementioned Partners Type 1 (in 2013 and beyond).]

+Or

+[The fixed portion is shared equally between the Partners Type 1 and the Partners Type 2.
+Consequently, the assessment related to the fixed portion for each Partner Type 1 and Partner Type 2 is calculated as follows:

+The variable portion is shared between the Partners Type 1 in direct proportion to their number of Members admitted.
+Consequently, the assessment related to the variable portion for each Partner Type 1 is calculated as follows:

+]

 Associate Members are not required to support the operating budget.